PascalBod/lm20.1-esp32-eclipse/README.md

 If your keyboard layout is not QWERTY, click on the main-menu icon (the small icon displaying Linux Mint logo, in the lower left-hand corner), select **Control Center**, click on **Keyboard** icon, select **Layouts** tab, add the layout for your keyboard, and remove the existing **English (US)** layout.
 Close the Control Center windows.

 Double click on the **Install Linux Mint** icon.
-I provide following information or selections, when required for:
+Following information or selections can be provided, when required for:
 * language: English
-* keyboard layout: the one for your keyboard (again, yes)
+* keyboard layout: the one for your keyboard
 * install multimedia codecs
 * erase disk and install Linux Mint
 * name: Developer